 Bruce Starker, son of T.J. and Margaret Starker, was an OSC (now Oregon State University) School of Forestry graduate in 1940 and went on to earn a masters degree in forest management from Yale University.
 When he came back from World War II, he joined his father in purchasing and managing their forest holdings.
 Bruce’s main interest was forest management, by which he hoped to maintain perpetual forest for both public and private use through reforestation and sound forest conservation practices.

 Starker Forests was officially formed in 1971, with partners T.J.; Bruce; Bruce’s wife, Betty; and their two sons, Bond and Barte (also OSU forestry graduates).
 Bruce Starker died in an airplane crash in 1975, at which time Betty, Bond, Barte and Gary Blanchard took over management of the company.
 Starker Forests Inc. was formed in 1981, and T.J. remained active in the company until his death in 1983.

-As a fifth generation business, Starker Forests holds over 87,000 acres of forestland in Benton, Lane, Lincoln, Linn, and Polk counties.
+As a fifth generation business, Starker Forests holds over 91,000 acres of forestland in Benton, Lane, Lincoln, Linn, and Polk counties.
 The land is currently managed by the Starker Family, a Board of Directors, and a staff of dedicated, longtime Starker foresters and professionals.
-Our staff has over 400 years of professional experience in the field of forestry.
 In addition to practicing intensive forest management, the people at Starker Forests also promote and encourage recreational use of their lands with a free Starker Forests permit.